gbmhunter/blog/content/electronics/components/capacitors/_index.md

 ## Schematic Symbols

+{{% ref "capacitor-symbols" %}} shows the common schematics symbols used for various types of capacitors.

-{{% figure src="capacitor-symbols.png" width="500px" caption="Schematic symbols used for various types of capacitors." %}}
+{{% figure ref="capacitor-symbols" src="capacitor-symbols.png" width="500px" caption="Schematic symbols used for various types of capacitors." %}}

 These symbols only cover the main types you will see in schematics.
 There are other symbols for speciality capacitors such as [feedthrough capacitors](#feedthrough-capacitors) and trimming capacitors.